 First things first, you need to make sure all of the external doors and windows of your home are free from damage, open and close smoothly and that all the handles and knobs are in good working order.
 It is also important to check that the locks and keys are working properly and easily (for your windows, this can be tested once inside).
 Make sure you inspect the areas around your doors and windows for damage and don’t forget to make sure your flyscreens are installed securely too.

 #2 THE ROOF

 Be sure to also inspect the roof of your home; an area that is often missed.
+Don’t be afraid to get up there and take a look.
 Here’s what to look for:

 - Are the tiles of your roof secure and free from any damage?
 Check for missing, cracked or broken tiles.

 - Check that all elements of your roof are securely installed and free from damage (e.g. downpipes, gutters, fascias, eaves, valleys etc.)